MayurMadhav/RealTimeCrackDetection/README.md

 ### Why Not Other Filters and Analyses?

-While there are various filters and analysis techniques available for image processing, we selected the Laplacian Filter and Contour Analysis for specific reasons:
+While there are various filters and analysis techniques available for image processing, I selected the Laplacian Filter and Contour Analysis for specific reasons:

 1. **Edge Emphasis**: Filters like the Laplacian emphasize edges, which is precisely what we require for crack detection.
 Filters designed for other purposes, such as blurring or noise reduction, may not be suitable for our objectives.